-If you want to be as safe as possible and keep your risk as low as possible, then you should follow our security strategy.
+If you want to keep your risk as low as possible, then you should follow our Safety strategy.
 You can expect your liquid and securely financed shares to lead to better returns, particularly in turbulent or volatile times.
-During a market downturn or recession, the security strategy often works best.
+During a market downturn or recession, the Safety strategy often works best.

-Even the security strategy is not 100% foolproof.
-However, the security strategy is based on key figures that verify the financial strength of a company, such as debt levels, liquidity and refinancing.
+The Safety strategy is based on key financial metrics that verify the financial strength of a company, such as debt levels, liquidity, and refinancing.
 The objective is to identify companies with a relatively high payment capacity or cash reserves.
-These will have the highest ranking at Obermatt in the rank of safety compared to their competitors.
+These will have the highest safety ranking compared to their competitors.

 Metrics of the safety strategy

 We use net debt and equity at the end of the period.